Article 1. General Provisions

 (16) A person implanting electronic identification devices in small companion animals;

-(17) An employee or contractual partner of a zoological park or aquarium accredited by the American Zoo and Aquarium Association or other substantially equivalent nationally recognized accrediting agency as determined by the board from performing his or her duties that are approved by a licensed veterinarian and relate to animals owned by or on loan to such zoological park or aquarium;
+(17) An employee or contractual partner of a zoological park or aquarium accredited by the Association of Zoos and Aquariums or other substantially equivalent nationally recognized accrediting agency as determined by the board from performing his or her duties that are approved by a licensed veterinarian and relate to animals owned by or on loan to such zoological park or aquarium;

 (18) Any person lawfully engaged in the art or profession of farriery for the care of hooves and feet of equines and livestock;